Comprehensive Guide to Factor Analysis

 Introduction to Factor Analysis

-Factor analysis is a sophisticated statistical method aimed at reducing a large number of variables into a smaller set of factors.
+Factor analysis is a sophisticated statistical method that is primarily used to reduce a large number of variables into a smaller set of factors.
 This technique is valuable for extracting the maximum common variance from all variables, transforming them into a single score for further analysis.
-As a part of the general linear model (GLM), factor analysis is predicated on certain key assumptions such as linearity, absence of multicollinearity, inclusion of relevant variables, and a true correlation between variables and factors.

 Principal Methods of Factor Extraction